 There are a few denominations, who consider themselves a part of the Christian sphere, that uses prayer beads.

 - The Eastern Orthodox Church uses prayer ropes with knotted loops of wool and the occasional bead.

 - Protestant Believers have been known to use prayer beads within their practice, however, it is not congruent throughout all protestant churches.

-- The Anglican Church of England has a style of the rosary.
+- The Anglican Church has a style of the rosary.